 There is no evidence ridicule was all, or even part, of the reason Muhammad ﷺ looked to the sky for answers.
 Qur’anic revelation was often a direct response to issues Muhammad ﷺ was facing at the time.
 Evidence suggests the Prophet’s dilemma regarding the qibla was ongoing once the Muslims arrived in Medina, until the matter was definitively resolved through revelation.

-Next the accuses ﷺ of contradicting himself by directing the faithful to pray facing Jerusalem after the qibla was changed to Mecca, and provides misleading, cherry-picked evidence to support his claim:
+Next the article on Answering Islam accuses Muhammad ﷺ of contradicting himself by directing the faithful to pray facing Jerusalem after the qibla was changed to Mecca, and provides misleading, cherry-picked evidence to support his claim:

 On another occasion a man who prayed towards Mecca was corrected by Muhammad ﷺ and pointed him towards Jerusalem!